Frederick Townsend: Early life

 Frederick Townsend was born in Albany, New York on September 21, 1825 to Isaiah and Hannah Townsend.
 He was the grandson of Solomon Townsend, a ship's captain during the American Revolution, and great-grandson of Samuel Townsend a member of the New York provincial congress and of the committee appointed to prepare a form of government for the state of New York.
 He descended from the immigrants Henry Townsend and Henry's brother John who immigrated to New Amsterdam from England by 1642, then moved to Warwick, RI for a decade before settling at Jamaica on Long Island NY, and by 1660/1 had moved to Oyster Bay Long Island.

 Townsend had 6 brothers and 3 sisters.
-There was a strong military bent in the family, as one brother, Franklin Townsend was Adjutant General of New York from 1869 to 1873, and another, Robert served in the U.S. Navy, both on the side of the Union.
+There was a strong military bent in the family, as one brother, Franklin Townsend was Adjutant General of New York from 1869 to 1873 and 1875 to 1879, and another, Robert served in the U.S. Navy, both on the side of the Union.
 His sister Mary, on the other hand, married General William H.T.
 Walker of the Confederate Army.

 Frederick attended The Albany Academy and Bartlett Collegiate School at Poughkeepsie, New York and was graduated from Union College, which he entered at age 15, with an A.B. degree in 1844.
 He studied law under John V. L. Pruyn and was admitted to the bar in 1849 and practiced in Albany.

 That year gold was discovered in California.
 Townsend was equipped by his grandmother with equipment and an aide to seek his fortune on the Pacific coast.
 After being given up for dead following a long period of no news, Frederick returned to Albany with tales of being captured by Indians and surviving a tornado.
 He also carried a single nugget of the precious metal which he gave his grandmother who preserved it as a family treasure.